Updated on December 3, 2024

 The surfaces of your tonsils contain multiple small pockets or folds, known as tonsillar crypts.
 Over time, these crypts can accumulate material, which hardens or calcifies, resulting in pebble-like tonsil stones.

-In addition to calcified solid material, tonsil stones often contain multiple living microorganisms, such as bacteria.1
+Aside from calcified solid material, tonsil stones often contain multiple living microorganisms, such as bacteria.
+The following may contribute to the formation of tonsil stones:

 • Food debris